rcghpge/annum-tab/README.md

 - This is research-driven repository.
 This is not a completed build.
 - Developed with `uv` and pip integration dependency resolution.
 - Shell scripts are POSIX-compliant for broad compatibility on BSD systems.
+- If you are just getting started with FreeBSD and BSD, I recommend visiting the Community Hub page I created.
+It offers helpful resources and a clearer introduction to the FreeBSD operating system: [FreeBSD Community Hub](https://rcghpge.github.io/freebsd/)

 ---